Workplace Wellbeing & Behaviour Change

 Gradual momentum

-The Most Effective Wellbeing Strategies Are Often Simpler Than We Think
+The Most Effective Wellbeing Strategies May Be Simpler Than We Think

-After supporting more than 150 organisations and 50,000+ participants globally, one pattern continues to emerge:
+After supporting more than 150 organisations and over 50,000 participants globally, one pattern continues to emerge:

-Employees are far more likely to sustain wellbeing habits when they feel realistic and achievable.
+Employees are more likely to maintain wellbeing habits when those habits feel realistic and achievable.

-Because often, a few small habits create far greater long-term impact than dozens of initiatives people cannot sustain.
+Because a small number of sustainable workplace wellbeing habits can create far greater long-term impact than dozens of initiatives employees cannot maintain.

 Featured Blog Articles